markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 ## Preview
+In this lesson we will introduce key concepts of JavaScript and web page interactivity.
+Let's take a look at what we will build by the end of this lesson:

 > **Asset Needed:** Screenshot of the app at the end of the lesson.

-> **@TODO** - Analyze the details of the mock-up
-  1. Using JavaScript, we’ll make the button on the page react to being clicked
-    - When it is clicked, it will add another task to our list by creating an HTML element
+As can be seen from the mock-up, we will have a nice beginning to our Taskinator app.
+Our main objective in this lesson is to have a mouse click on the Add Task button add a task to our list.
 > **Asset Needed:** [Learnosity Jira Issue FSFO-193 - Put the pseudocode steps in order](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-193)
 Ask students to pseudocode how they might build this.
 Consider the functions and user interaction APIs that you already know about
   1. Emphasize that this exercise is valuable, even if it is not accurate.
 Tie into the on-the-job importance of thinking about a problem in-depth prior to starting, so you can map out your blindspots.